riseshia/fubura/README.md

 Commands:
   apply   apply config
   plan    plan config
-  export  export state machine config help    Print this message or the help of the given subcommand(s)
+  import  import state machine config help    Print this message or the help of the given subcommand(s)

 Options: